Old Polish: Spelling

 The difficulty that medieval scribes had to face while attempting to codify the language was the inadequacy of the Latin alphabet to some features of Old Polish phonology, such as vowel length and nasalization, or the palatalization of consonants.
 Thus, Old Polish did not have a unified spelling.
 Polish glosses in Latin texts use romanized spelling, which often failed to distinguish between distinct phonemes.
 Already then, however, certain spellings of proper names become unified.

 The spelling in the major works of Old Polish, such as the Holy Cross Sermons or the Sankt Florian Psalter is better developed.
 Their scribes tried to resolve the aforementioned issues in various ways, which led to each manuscript having separate spelling rules.
-Digraphs were commonly employed to write sounds not present in Latin, the letter ⟨ø⟩ or a sign similar to ⟨ɸ⟩ (see image on the right) was introduced to spell the nasal vowels, and the basic Latin letters were now used consistently for the same sounds.
+Digraphs were commonly employed to write sounds not present in Latin, the letter ⟨ꟁ⟩ (called "o rogate"; eng. "horned o") with appearance varying between ⟨ꟁ⟩, ⟨ø⟩ and ⟨ɸ⟩ (see image on the right) was introduced to spell the nasal vowels, and the basic Latin letters were now used consistently for the same sounds.
 Nevertheless, many features were still only rarely marked, for example vowel length.